Chengqunniu/T1A3/docs/help.md

 ## Command line argments to execute the program

 ---
-There are four executable files you can choose to run the file.
+There are five executable files you can choose to run the file.

+Note: You have to use `chmod +x file name` to obtain permissions before running the following commands. file name is the `xxxxx.sh`

 * start_system.sh